kambarg/tammathon/readme.txt

 # tammathon
-Kaggle competition - Pet Facial Recognition
+# Kaggle competition - Pet Facial Recognition

-Dataset embedding and cleaning
+Dataset embedding and cleaning algorithm.
+By default main.py loads and processes snippet of the dataset.
+To run algo on the full dataset replace .csv and folder for images from snippet to train dataset

+0. Orginize files structure as follows:

 /home/<user>/
 ├── venv/                         # ✅ Virtual environment (outside the project Git repo)